DanyDiaz/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This web application allows you to search for your favorite books (thanks Udacity's Book API) and put them in the following bookshelves: Currently Reading, Want to read and Read.

+The main page will show you the books already classified in the three main bookshelves, you can re-assign the books among them.
+Then you can go to the add button to search for new books.

 ## TL;DR

-To get started developing right away:
+To start using the web app you just have to:

+* Clone this repository with this command: `git clone https://github.com/DanyDiaz/reactnd-project-myreads-starter.git`
+* Enter the main directory (cd reactnd-project-myreads-starter)
-* install all project dependencies with `npm install`
+* Inside the directory install all project dependencies with `npm install` (Be patient it can take several minutes)
-* start the development server with `npm start`
+* Start using the site with `npm start`.
+The web app will appear automatically in your browser (http://localhost:3000)

 ## What You're Getting
 ```bash